-Using Azure DNS for private domains
+Use Azure DNS for private domains

-Azure DNS provides a reliable, secure DNS service to manage and resolve domain names in a virtual network without the need to add a custom DNS solution.
-Private DNS zones allow you to use your own custom domain names rather than the Azure-provided names available today.
+Azure DNS provides a reliable, secure DNS service to manage and resolve domain names in a virtual network without your needing to add a custom DNS solution.
+By using private DNS zones, you can use your own custom domain names rather than the Azure-provided names available today.
 Using custom domain names helps you to tailor your virtual network architecture to best suit your organization's needs.
-It provides name resolution for VMs within a virtual network and between virtual networks.
-Additionally, you can configure zones names with a split-horizon view - allowing a private and a public DNS zone to share the same name.
+It provides name resolution for virtual machines (VMs) within a virtual network and between virtual networks.
+Additionally, you can configure zones names with a split-horizon view, which allows a private and a public DNS zone to share the same name.

 The Azure DNS Private Zone feature is currently in Public Preview.